colltoaction/writings/Adjoint School 2025/Application Form.md

 Structuring Quantum Effects with Monads and Arrows is my top pick because I'm most interested in applications of Category Theory to Quantum Computing.
 I think I can quickly ramp up in the mathematical aspects of this research group and support my peers with my computing experience.
 This study group will develop quantum computation models that I can enrich from my experience with monoidal computation using mainly DisCoPy.

-I currently participate in an independent Quantum Logic and Computing seminar where I'm going back to the fundamentals that I have glossed on my solo learning journey.
+I attended the Quantum Physics and Logic conference (QPL2024) where I met many knowledgeable participants including people from previous Adjoint School editions.
+I was fortunate to meet Federico Holik who invited me to join his seminar on Quantum Logic and Computing where I'm going back to the fundamentals that I have glossed on my solo learning journey.
+During the conference I gained insights into the most recent research that physicists, mathematicians and computer scientists are working on.